mdashlw/booru-uploader-ts/README.md

 4. Do `npm run deviantart-oauth`
 5. Export your DeviantArt cookies using the instructions below

+### Tumblr

+1. Create an empty blog on your account (the last one in the list will be used for exporting images)
+2. Export your Tumblr cookies using the instructions below

 ### How to export cookies

 1. Login to the site in incognito mode (to avoid messing up the cookies by using the site normally, this is especially important for DeviantArt and Tumblr)